basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 # be created when a field is added to them, as in the examples below.
 ```

+### Registers and Flags

+Registers and flags cannot be used on their own in Riak.
+You cannot use a bucket/key pair as a register or flag directly.

 #### Registers Within Maps

 The first piece of info we want to store in our map is Ahmed's name and phone number, both of which are best stored as registers: